 The best way to achieve goals and create a life you love is by creating momentum and keeping it up.
 How do you create momentum?
 You create momentum by staying in action, every day.
 It doesn’t have to be a grand scheme, just simple action steps whether it is talking enthusiastically about your business or creating and generating excitement through marketing.
 Keep a steady flow of momentum and watch the magic happen.

-Managing Life Areas
+Managing Life Areas as an Autistic Woman

 In order to live a whole, full, and complete life, you need to break your life down into categories.
 What are the categories that are most important to you?
 Which ones are you most successful in?
 Where is there a breakdown and you need to recreate?